 How to Resolve Your Child Support Matter Before the Court Hearing

-Contact our office at (866) 901-3212 for an appointment.
 Our Solutions for Parents program focuses on working with both parents to reach a reasonable and appropriate child support agreement.
-If we can reach agreement between you and the other parent, there will not be a need to have a court hearing.
+There will be no need for a court hearing if we can reach an agreement between you and the other parent.
+Contact our office at (866) 901-3212 for additional information or to schedule an appointment.

 Preparing for the Court Hearing

 Attending court can be a stressful time.
-To alleviate some of that stress, we have information to help you prepare for a court hearing.
+Being prepared for the hearing will alleviate some of that stress.
+The information below will help you prepare for your court hearing.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.